cerebral/cerebral/docs/advanced/compute.md

 })
 ```

-Typically you can get away with most things using Tags, but compute will help you with any other scenarios where more "umph" is needed.
+Typically you can get away with most things using proxies, but compute will help you with any other scenarios where more "umph" is needed.